 And, I do think we have a choice about whether to sink into the soup of sadness and the maelstrom of fear, or to let these emotions pass through us.
 We always have a choice about what we feed.
-Do we feed the sadness, do we feed the fear?
-Or do we nourish the beauty, do we nourish our gratitude?
+Do we feed the sadness and the fear?
+Or do we nourish the beauty and our gratitude?

 Feeling sad and anxious because others are suffering does absolutely nothing to alleviate the suffering.
 It does not lift them up, it does not lift us up, and it does not lift up the world.

 I remember in high school when a friend, Frank, confessed to me that he was actually often depressed.
 “But,” he told me, “When I see you walking down the hall with a big smile on your face, I feel so much better!”